Back to Blog

 For a deeper comparison, see GNS3 alternative.

 Server-based network emulator accessed via web browser.
+Pro 6.4 (January 2026) adds MFA and clustering.
 Community Edition is free; Pro costs 150 EUR.

 What it does well: